Aviation Investigation Report A16W0126

 3.2 Findings as to risk

-- If operators do not observe the minimum fuel quantities recommended in the rotorcraft flight manual, there is a risk that the helicopter will be operated at fuel levels conducive to engine flame-out.
+- If the rotorcraft flight manual is not consistent with respect to cautions related to fuel quantities, there is a risk that the helicopter will be operated at fuel levels that could be conducive to engine flame-out.

 - If operators do not maintain detailed refuelling and flight-time records, there is a risk that flights will be continued with low fuel states, increasing the risk of accidents.